About birds.chat

 What Sets Us Apart

-• Scientific Rigor with Accessibility - Our AI personas ground coverage in peer-reviewed research and citizen science data while keeping articles readable and engaging for all birders.
+- Scientific Rigor with Accessibility - Our AI lenses ground coverage in peer-reviewed research and citizen science data while keeping articles readable and engaging for all birders.

-• Specialized Perspectives - Five distinct AI personas provide depth across migration ecology, field identification, conservation biology, urban birding, and behavioral science—offering practical insights grounded in ornithological expertise frameworks.
+- Specialized Perspectives - Five distinct AI lenses provide depth across migration ecology, field identification, conservation biology, urban birding, and behavioral science—offering practical insights grounded in ornithological expertise frameworks.

 Our Commitment to Accuracy

 We are committed to providing accurate, science-based information about birds and conservation.
-Our articles draw on peer-reviewed research, citizen science databases like eBird, bird banding studies, and decades of field observation.
-When we discuss conservation challenges, we balance urgency with hope, showing what's at stake while empowering readers with actionable steps.
+Our articles draw on source material, peer-reviewed research, citizen science databases like eBird, official conservation sources, and established field-guide knowledge.
+New articles are checked for fake firsthand experience and unsupported statistics before publication.

 Join Our Community

 Whether you're just starting to notice birds in your backyard or you're an experienced ornithologist, we welcome you to our community.
-Use our Bird Experts Chat widget to ask our AI personas questions about identification, behavior, migration, or conservation—they'll respond drawing on their programmed ornithological expertise.
+Use our AI Bird Chat widget to ask our analytical lenses questions about identification, behavior, migration, or conservation.
+They respond with educational guidance grounded in the site's bird knowledge and source-aware prompts.
 Share your sightings on eBird and other citizen science platforms.
 Plant native species that support birds.
 Most importantly, take time to observe and appreciate the incredible diversity of birds around you.

 Every bird you learn to identify, every observation you contribute, and every native plant you add to your garden makes a difference.